- Activity Level: low

 - Registered?: other

-Teddy Bear Breed Profile
+Teddy Bear Dog Breed Information

 The Shichon is a designer dog breed that is commonly referred to as the Teddy Bear due to their adorable puppy-like appearance, plush coat, and cuddly nature.
 This designer dog is a cross between a Shih-Tzu and a Bichon Frise.
 The cross often results in a small dog with a friendly disposition and hypoallergenic coat.
 They are also referred to as a Zuchon or a Tzu Frise.
 Because they are a mixed breed, the Shichon is not recognized by the AKC.
 However, they are recognized by the International Designer Canine Registry (IDCR), Designer Dogs Kennel Club (DDKC), and American Canine Hybrid Club (ACHC).